-2.5 Recommendations on occupational profiles
+2.7 Recommendations for occupational profiles

 We have seen in previous reports that for the basic educational profiles of seafarers there are to some degree corresponding occupational profiles in ESCO.
 For positions requiring additional competence to CoC, both inside and outside of STCW there are no profiles listed in ESCO.